 The results in Appendix 1 also indicate that the shedding rates are estimated with adequate to high levels of precision.
-Thus, the estimates of the coefficient of variation for correction factor $W_j$ (which accounts for the effects of tag shedding on the reporting rates) are less than 8% for Group IV and no more than 2% for Groups I to III (Table A4c).
+Thus, the estimates of the coefficient of variation for correction factor $W_j$ (which accounts for the effects of tag shedding on the reporting rates) are less than 1% for tagger 4 and less than 2% for tagger 6 (Table A4).